digital-land/local-plans-explorer/README.md

 and have a look at http://localhost:5000

+If you click around the app you will get errors until you have set up the database.
+Steps below.

 #### Loading baseline data into the database

 Create a Postgres db called local_plans

     createdb local_plans

+Run migrations

+    flask db upgrade

 There is a command for loading organsations, plans, boundaries and document types, that can be run as follows